divyabanuka/SkillNexis-Python-Week-2/README.md

 **File:** `Assignments/Assignment-2-Word-Counter/word_counter.py`

+---

 ### 3. 📄 JSON File Reader

-A Python program that loads JSON data and displays it in a formatted, readable format.
+A Python program that loads JSON data and displays it in a formatted and readable format.

 **File:** `Assignments/Assignment-3-JSON-File-Reader/json_reader.py`